-Miles K. Davis, PhD, is President of Linfield Univeristy (McMinnville, OR).
+Miles K. Davis, PhD, is the former Founding CEO and Vice Chancellor of Wigwe University (Isiokpo, Rivers State, Nigeria).
+Before assuming the role at Wigwe University Dr. Davis was President of Linfield University (McMinnville, OR).
 Dr. Davis is active in the microfinance movement, and lectures regularly in the US, Africa, and Europe.
 An authority on entrepreneurship, his work focuses on the areas of integrity, values, and principles within the business world.
 He is a former Dean and George Edward Durell Chair of Management, Harry F. Byrd, Jr. School of Business at Shenandoah University (Winchester, VA).
 Dr. Davis earned a bachelor's degree in communications from Duquesne University, a master's degree in human resource development from Bowie State University, and a doctorate in organizational behavior and management from The George Washington University.
 The Board feels Dr. Davis' proven academic leadership skills, financial background, and experience make him an excellent board member.

-Ronald H. Fielding, MA, MBA, CFA, has worked in the mutual fund industry as a portfolio manager, owner, and senior officer of mutual fund advisers for over 35 years.
+Ronald H. Fielding, MA, MBA, CFA®, has worked in the mutual fund industry as a portfolio manager, owner, and senior officer of mutual fund advisers for over 35 years.
 He has served on the board of Investment Company Institute Mutual Insurance for over 20 years.
 He has taught courses in finance and economics, and serves on philanthropic and educational institution boards.
 Mr. Fielding has a bachelor's degree in liberal arts from St. John's College, plus master's degrees in economics and business from the University of Rochester.
 The Board feels Mr. Fielding's demonstrated mutual fund industry experience and background, and his volunteer service and leadership on many boards, including ICI Mutual Insurance and St. John's College, make him an excellent board member.

 Nicholas F. Kaiser, MBA, is president of the Trust and served as portfolio manager of the Amana Income and Amana Growth Funds until April 2020.
-He is chairman of Saturna Capital Corporation, Amana's investment adviser and administrator.
-He is also chairman of Saturna Capital Corporation's trust company.
+Formerly, he was Chairman of Saturna Capital Corporation, Amana's investment adviser and administrator.
+Formerly, he was also chairman of Saturna Trust Company.
 For over 40 years, Mr. Kaiser and his firms have provided investment management, administration, accounting, servicing, marketing, and other services to mutual funds.
 Mr. Kaiser earned a bachelor's degree in economics from Yale College, and a master's degree in business administration from the University of Chicago.
 The Board feels Mr. Kaiser's experience leading mutual funds and investment advisory firms, both domestic and foreign, plus leadership experience on various other boards, make him an excellent board member.